 “Judy just came out and called Ron a you-know-what!”

 …are not quite it.
 Yes, people accept, and repeat, such statements, and feel comfortable with themselves doing so, while having never approached the accused for balance.
 However, the worst, truly divisive attacks come from the opposite flank.
 Not, “that person is hateful”; but “he (or she) hates you”.

-For me at least it’s true, that if someone had told me any of the above (possibly, I would avoid being alone with Fred), I would still work with that person, engage him/her in a business-related exchange, without radiating suspicion and judgment.
+For me at least it’s true, that if someone had told me any of the above (possibly, I would avoid being alone with Fred), I would still work with that person, engage him/her in a business-related exchange, with no wish to radiate suspicion and judgment.
 I wouldn’t feel judgment, in several instances.
 Why hate someone who’s starting a new life, or someone mentally ill…or even a pizza thief?

 How did assaulting strangers, for the color of their skin, or their clothing, or the language they speak to each other, become a line to cross?
-The message, since the upheaval of the last few years began, has been that evidence doesn’t matter, facts don’t matter.
+The message, since the upheaval of post-2016 began, is that evidence doesn’t matter, facts don’t matter.
 They don’t matter because the “opponent” is not accused of anything specific.
-A charge against Jill the Liberal that she has stolen something, or physically harmed someone, is a charge that under the rule of law she has the right to know of, and defend herself against…a charge which ever after, if she obtains a verdict in her favor, the rule requires her accusers, “drop it”.
+A charge against Jill the Liberal that she has stolen something, or physically harmed someone, is a charge that under the rule of law she has the right to know of, and defend herself against…a charge which ever after, if she obtains a verdict in her favor, the rule requires that her accusers, “drop it”.